lionslair/laradock-local/README.md

 `alias lara-workers-restart='cd ~/Code/laradock; docker-compose restart laravel-horizon php-worker'`

 #### Extra containers
-You can add any of the extra containers you may want or need to run
+You can add any of the extra containers you may want or need to run. eg to use the sqs_extended drivers like on AWS add the below.
+These two should only be used when testing something specific.

-`php-worker sqs sqs-ui`
+`sqs sqs-ui`

 ## OTHER

+*IMPORTANT*

 on your local machine also run this as root